 The Compensation and Benefits Committee establishes the criteria, and directs the implementation, of all compensation program elements for the CEO.
 The CEO's base salary is set early in each calendar year by the Board of Directors after review of the recommendation of the Compensation and Benefits Committee.
-Mr. Cornwell's base salary in 2014 will remain the same as set in 2013 and 2012.
-The annual MB paid to Mr. Cornwell in early 2014 for 2013 performance represented 51% of his total 2013 compensation.
-Mr. Cornwell's 2013 MB was 3% lower than in 2012.
-In 2013, the Company's consolidated EBT was down less than 1% and EPS were up less than 1% (not including a tax provision reduction resulting from a deferred tax liability adjustment that increased 2013 EPS to 10% over 2012 EPS).
+Mr. Cornwell's base salary in 2015 will remain the same as set in 2014 and 2013.
+The annual MB paid to Mr. Cornwell in early 2015 for 2014 performance represented 54% of his total 2014 compensation.
+Mr. Cornwell's 2014 MB was 10% higher than in 2013.
+In 2014, the Company's consolidated EBT prior to accrual of the annual MB was up 10%.
+EPS were up 9% (not including a 2013 tax provision reduction resulting from a deferred tax liability adjustment that increased 2013 EPS).
 Consistent with prior years, Mr. Cornwell's MB was tied closely to UTMD profits and eps.

 For all other employees, in collaboration with the other executive officer(s), the CEO develops compensation policies, plans and programs that are intended to meet the objectives of the Company's overall compensation program.
 The Compensation and Benefits Committee annually reviews and approves the elements of the compensation program recommended by the CEO.
 In addition, the committee periodically reviews any proposed changes within a calendar year.
 The compensation of employees other than the CEO, including other named executive officer(s), is administered by the CEO under the review and ratification of the Compensation Committee comprised of all the independent directors.
-Eighty-two UTMD employees, including employees of its subsidiaries, received bonuses for 2013 performance.
+Eighty-six UTMD employees, including employees of its subsidiaries, received bonuses for 2014 performance.

-Mr. Richins' base salary at the beginning of 2014 was \$109,300, which is subject to review and adjustment during the year on the same basis as the Company's performance review criteria for its exempt employees.
-Mr. Richins' MB, which was about 14% of his total compensation in 2013, decreased 3% compared to 2012, consistent with UTMD's CEO and other exempt employees' MB.
+Mr. Richins' base salary at the beginning of 2015 was \$112,600, which is subject to review and adjustment during the year on the same basis as the Company's performance review criteria for its exempt employees.
+Mr. Richins' MB, which was about 14% of his total compensation in 2014, increased 5% compared to 2013, consistent with other exempt employees' MB (excluding the CEO).